 Human hair; from folds in the scalp to baldness

-But, you've never even touched your scalp with your nails and fingertips?
+But, you've never even touched your scalp with your nails?

 Well, do it right now!

-Press your nails into your scalp and you'll understand that the hardened skin makes it impossible for hair to grow properly.
+Press your nails into your scalp, and you'll understand that the hardened skin makes normal hair growth impossible.

-However, if you move your nails around the surface, you'll discover all kinds of ridges, bumps and holes.
+However, if you move your nails over the surface, you'll discover all kinds of ridges, bumps, and holes.

 Those are cutaneous folds and their crossings.